GeeksForGeeks-Hackathon/Meditrek/README.md

 ## Meditrik 🔭-A smarter hospital in your device

-Introducing Meditrik, an innovative platform that combines an appointment system, an AI-based medical advisor, and a portal to download health documents all in one place.
+Introducing Meditrek, an innovative platform that combines an appointment system, an AI-based medical advisor, and a portal to download health documents all in one place.

 The appointment system allows patients to book appointments with healthcare providers quickly and easily.
 Our user-friendly interface makes it simple to find and schedule appointments with the right provider based on your needs and availability.